Signs & diagnosis

 Speak to your vet for advice if you think your horse has rain scald.
 It is important to confirm the signs are not mistaken for other skin conditions, such as ringworm which is a highly contagious fungal infection.
-Your vet may take a sample of the scab or do a skin scrapping to help diagnose the condition under a microscope.
+Your vet may take a sample of the scab or do a skin scraping to help diagnose the condition under a microscope2.

-Initially, the horse should be removed from the muddy, wet conditions and as such adequate shelter or stabling may be required.
+Initially, the horse should be removed from the muddy, wet conditions, so you may need to provide adequate shelter or stabling.

 The bacteria in the scabs can cause re-infection so any grooming kit or tack should be appropriately disinfected.

-If possible, bring your horse in during part of the day to allow the skin to dry and protect from prolonged wetting of the horse’s coat.
+If possible, bring your horse inside for a time to allow the skin to dry and protect from prolonged wetting of the horse’s coat.

 Appropriate grooming can remove any clumped areas of mud that can harbour bacteria underneath.
-When grooming field kept horses, it is important not to over-groom as you can remove the naturally protective oils in their coat.
+When grooming field-kept horses, it’s important not to over-groom as you can remove the naturally protective oils in their coat.

-Thoroughly inspecting the skin to identify early signs of rain scald is important and if there is any concern, the vet should be contacted.
-Horses with a reduced immune function, such as those with Cushing’s disease, are particularly susceptible to skin infections so treating anything underlying can reduce the risk of rain scald.
+Thoroughly inspecting the skin to identify early signs of rain scald is important and if there’s any concern, the vet should be contacted.
+Horses with a reduced immune function, such as those with Cushing’s Disease, are particularly susceptible to skin infections so treating anything underlying can reduce the risk of rain scald.